-Car roof-top tents, also called RTTs, are more popular recently as the overlanders community and overall availability of vehicle related travel tools and equipment is growing.
-The car-roof mounted tent is a blend of regular, less comfy, ground tent and a heavier true camper solution or even a car modification.
-They are easy to mount to virtually any vehicle, not just AWDs and true adventure vehicles.
+Car roof top tents, also called RTTs, haven gotten more popular recently, as the overlanders community and overall availability of car camping gear is growing.
+The car roof top tent is a blend of a regular, less comfy, ground tent and a heavier, hard camper.
+They’re easy to mount to virtually any vehicle, not just 4x4s and adventure vehicles.

-The tent can be deployed in minutes, while it is out of the way when moving from place to place.
-There is ladder included so you just need to unfold it to get access to the tent.
-The tent offers significantly increased comfort over a ground tent but has its downsides as well.
+The tent can be set up in minutes, and it is out of the way when traveling from place to place.
+There is a ladder included in the package; you just need to put it up it to gain access to the tent.
+The tent offers significantly increased comfort over a ground tent, but has downsides as well.

-Because the tent can be unfolded or packed quickly, you get more time to do what you like and that’s I’d say the best benefit and solid reason why to buy this a little expensive tent.
+Because the tent can be set up and packed away quickly, you get more time to do the things you love and that’s, I’d say, the best benefit and a solid reason why to buy this expensive tent.

-Once you travel and meet other campers, there is alway the feeling of that “I might be better and happier with a different setup that my camper friend has” That happens to me constantly.
-We are constantly searching for a possible better setup.
-But the big risk of this is that I usually don’t see the downsides right away, so everyone else’s solution feels better than what I currently have.
-These pickup or car-travel options were circulating in my head before we bought roof-top-tent.
+Once you start traveling and meet other campers, you’ll alway experience that feeling of: “I might be better off and happier with a different set-up, like the one my friend has.”
+That happens to me all the time.
+We’re constantly searching for a better rig.
+But the big risk of this is that I usually don’t see the downsides of a different set-up right away, so everyone else’s solution looks better than what I currently have.
+Before we bought a roof top tent, I had all these pickup or car camping options in mind:

-- Keep existing setup – Travel trailer (Caravan)
+- Keep the existing setup – a travel trailer (caravan)

 I love our Toyota Hilux pickup truck.
-It’s agile, strong, easy to repair, higher from the ground and comfy enough to travel long distances.
-So I was searching for something compatible with the CrewCab truck that our family of 4 operates with.
+It’s maneuvrable, strong, easy to repair, high and comfy enough to travel long distances.
+So I was searching for something compatible with the truck that our family of four travels in.

-Pickup Camper would be a little bit overkill for us.
-It’s too pricy and there’s not much space for working and cooking when the weather is not good.
-Also, keeping existing setup would not be much progress, which I personally need to grown my own experience and knowledge – so I can keep owning the name GuruCamper 😉
+A pickup camper would have been a little bit of an overkill for us.
+It’s too pricey and there isn’t much space for working and cooking inside, when the weather isn’t good.
+Also, keeping our existing set-up would not be much progress.
+I personally love to increase my experience and knowledge – so I can keep owning the name GuruCamper 😉

-Obviously, one option that we also considered for camping, many times, would be a stealth van.
-That would probably work the nicest, but that would require to replace Hilux and build it from scratch as MaliMish family and many others did.
+Obviously, one option that we also considered for camping, many times, was a van suitable for stealth camping.
+That would probably work best, but it would mean replacing the Hilux and building the interior from scratch, like the MaliMish family and many others did.

-So we’ve chosen Roof Top Tent for now.
-That said, we don’t yet know if that’s the final destination for our travel vehicle.
-We’re still looking around, visiting events and meet-ups so that finally we might find the ideal vehicle, that we would keep forever.
+So we’ve chosen a roof top tent for now.
+That said, we don’t know yet if that’s our final decision for our travel vehicle.
+We’re still looking around, attending events and meet-ups, so, that finally, one day, we can find the ideal camping vehicle, one that we can keep forever.

-That said, let’s sum-up the pros & cons of tents mounted on a vehicle.
+That said, let’s sum up the pros and cons of roof top tents.

 The Positives of Roof Top Tents

-- Less storage hassle than trailer and fibreglass camper
+- Less hassle to store it, compared to a trailer or fibreglass camper

-- Not much dirt from the ground gets inside
+- Not much dirt gets inside the tent

-- It’s also a storage for sleeping bags
+- It offers storage for our sleeping bags

-- No critters, bugs & other animals around
+- No critters, bugs and other animals can get inside

-One could say these tents have some serious drawbacks, but if you are an expedition traveller and your only work on the way is to travel and sleep somewhere, then such a tent is good choice as it really can make your day happier than a standard tent on the ground.
-Even that it is good to keep in mind the downsides:
+One could say that these tents have some serious drawbacks, but if you are an expedition traveller and all you do is travel and sleep somewhere, then such a tent is good choice, as it’s a real improvement from a standard tent in which you sleep on the ground.
+Even then, it’s good to keep in mind the downsides:

-- Wind & increased drag lowerts fuel economy a little
+- The increased windage of your vehicle lowers fuel economy a little

-- Security is not as good as in a real camper or fibreglass shell
+- Security isn’t as good as on a real camper or fibreglass shell

-- Dressing up is not easy, you can’t stand up in a tent
+- Getting dressed is not easy – you can’t stand up in a tent

-- Ventilation & moist aggregation could be an issue in some weather
+- Ventilation and high levels of moisture could be an issue in some weather

 - Higher centre of gravity

-Andrew, in this video, mentions many important decisions you need to make before buying a rooftop tent for you car, that would be a breeze to use, not a pain in the ass.
+In this video, Andrew mentions many important decisions you need to make before buying a roof top tent for you car, which would make it be a breeze to use, rather than a pain in the ass.

-Although installation of a rooftop tent might require some skills, and most likely some time and help of friends, once the tent is on the vehicle, you would probably keep it on there for a few months or years.
-That is what we do.
-Obviously you would need to count with a little lower mileage, but I was surprised by how little the thing on the roof adds to fuel consumption.
-Also, you or your wife would look much cooler while driving around the town with a expedition looking rig 😉
+Although the installation of a RTT might require some skill, and most likely some time and help from friends, once the tent is mounted on the vehicle, you can keep it on there for a few months, or even years.
+That’s what we do.
+Obviously, you’d need to account for added fuel consumption, but I was surprised by how little the tent adds to our fuel bill.
+Also, you or your partner would look very cool while driving around town with an expedition rig 😉

-There are also some further challenges to the sleeping in the tent, such as being able to park on a relatively level surface if you would like to sleep well.
-That is the same for any camper or tent on the ground.
-And there is also the challenge of climbing up the ladder every now and then, same as getting a dog up there.
-The worst being leaving for a bathroom in the middle of the night.
+There are also some more challenges to sleeping in a roof top tent, such as having to park on a relatively level surface, if you want to sleep well.
+That applies to any camper or tent.
+There’s also the challenge of climbing up the ladder every now and then, or getting your dog up there.
+The worst is when you need to go the bathroom in the middle of the night.